-- W Hotel Hollywood – If you’re looking for incredibly luxurious places to stay with a view of the Hollywood sign from the window, this one’s for you!
+- Kimpton Everly Hotel – If you’re looking for incredibly luxurious places to stay with a view of the Hollywood sign from the window, this one is for you!
 It has 2 on-site restaurants and a rooftop pool as well – how awesome is that?

-- Dresden B & B – Here’s another excellent choice in this cool neighborhood!
-This Los Angeles hotel has free Wi-Fi, a comfy bed, full access to a pool and more!
+- Orange Drive Hostel – Here’s another excellent choice in this cool neighborhood!
+This lovely hostel has free Wi-Fi, a comfy bed, access to free parking, and more!

 Venice Beach is the ideal spot if you want to experience some amazing California beaches and a very cool and fun atmosphere – sounds like a great vacation place, right?

-Venice Beach is one of the coolest and most interesting places for all kinds of tourists out there, especially if you’re a bohemian interested in vintage things, but it’s also THE place to be for tourists traveling to the city on a budget.
+Venice Beach is one of the coolest and most interesting places for all kinds of tourists out there, especially if you love a good bohemian vibe and are interested in vintage things, but it’s also THE place to be for tourists traveling to the city on a budget.
 You’ll find plenty of great hostels and dorm rooms here for as little as US$40-50, which will help you save some pennies for sure.

 While you’re in the neighborhood, make sure to take a walk on Abbot Kinney Boulevard and Main Street (the main streets of the area), soak in some California sun on Venice Beach (of course), see the Mosaic Tile House, explore the Venice Canals by boat or simply relax and soak in the unique atmosphere.

 One of the best things about Venice Beach is that it’s super walkable – that’s why I recommend exploring it as much as you can!
 But make sure to book in advance if you want to grab a bargain, these places fill up quickly!